ZackSmith32/42_corewar/README.md

 * '0x': Preceeds numbers in hexadecimal format
 * '%' Direct character: Preceeds direct variables.
 Direct variables will use the raw value of the variable.
 * 'r' Registry character: Preceeds a registry number
+* Variables that are not preceeded by either '%' or 'r' are indirect variables.
+The process will use the value in memory that is located at the offset of the indirect variable.